This is an overview of domain separation as it pertains to Application Portfolio Management. Domain

 Support: Data only

-Domain separation is
+Domain separation in this

-domain separated.
+another.
 To learn more, see Application support for domain

 How domain separation works in Application Portfolio Management